lhayhurst/legacybot/TUTORIAL.md

 ![new-family-notes](assets/screenshots/family-notes.png)

 Note that you can manipulate all of your Family attributes using this style.
-Run the command `.f --p` and `.f --help` to learn more.
+Run the command `.f -p` and `.f -help` to learn more.
 For example, here's how you add a move: `.f add move "Lords of the Deep"`.

 You can also set your `Reach`, `Grasp`, and `Sleight` stats using the `.family-stats` command.
 Here's an example, setting Reach to 1, Grasp to 0 and Sleight to -1. `.fs r=1 s=-1 g=0`